woossi0/suite/docs/usermanual/source/apps/plugincreate/actionoutput.rst

 .. todo:: image showing this

-.. todo:: in what units and why?
+.. todo:: What units is this info in?
+How would we know this?

-.. todo:: include complete scripts? and pull code from it?
+.. todo:: Once code is verified, include complete scripts as separate files and pull code in from them.